 Very few of us have the luxury of artistic creativity without financial gain.
 For many, focussing on finances can seriously affect creativity levels.
 Many art- and design-driven businesses pass on the task of marketing to third parties.
 Why?
 It is a distraction that artistic minds can do without.
 Often, an artist’s contribution is limited to website design in a purely visual sense, and perhaps the upkeep of a social media profile or a blog.
 This is rarely enough to encourage high numbers of website visitors, no matter how extraordinary your work.

 Artists and SEO: Search engine optimisation (SEO) trends in 2020 benefit artistic communities.
 This is because all marketing has become intensely visual.
 Tagging the alt tags of your photographs and adding them to Google images needs only basic marketing knowledge, as well as a mild affinity with keyword selection.
 However, in this unparalleled competitive decade, a single marketing strategy is never enough.
 In order to place your works and/or your business high on the search engine results page, you need more than basic marketing knowledge.
 Whatever any blog or article tells you, successful SEO is far from simple.
+If it becomes too difficult consider hiring an SEO agency like Sure Oak.
+They can help identify your goals and customize a strategy that fit your needs.

 In 2020 and beyond, you also need to know how to rank in voice searches thanks to the popularity of smart speakers.
 Your content must be regularly updated and repurposed to match public-driven trends.
 Social media presence must be optimised and personalised.
 And as for technical SEO, your digital presence must be well-constructed, secure, and responsive.
 SEO is not dead, it changes in degrees from year to year.
 It is just as vital as it was a decade ago and, if people are still searching online in 2040, will still be vital for the next twenty years.